oracle-livelabs/database/migrate-ssrs-to-oci/migrate-ssrs-databases/migrate-ssrs-databases.md

 ##  Task 1: Download the sample database backups for Microsoft SQL Server Report Server services

 1. RDP to the Bastion host server using the username .\opc and password.
-From the Bastion host, opens the Remote Desktop and connect to the SSRS server using the private IP Address.
+From the Bastion host, opens the Remote Desktop and connect to the Microsoft SSRS server using the private IP Address.

-2. Download the SSRS Sample DB Backups using the [link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/ssrsbackupfiles.zip) from the browser.
+2. Download the Microsoft SSRS Sample DB Backups using the [link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/ssrsbackupfiles.zip) from the browser.

   ![SSRS Backup file zip](./images/ssrsbackupzipfile.png "SSRS Backup file zip")